ikskuh/spu-mark-ii/docs/isa.md

 This interrupt is the non-maskable external interrupt.
 If the `NMI` pin is signalled, the interrupt will be triggered.

 #### BUS
-This interrupt is a maskable external interrupt.
+This interrupt is a non-maskable external interrupt.

 The `BUS` interrupt is meant for an MMU interface and will prevent the currently executed instruction from having any side effects.